RoootTheFox/celeste-ios/README.md

 ## Prerequisites

 1. **Install Xcode**
-   Make sure you have Xcode installed and set up correctly.
+   - Make sure you have Xcode installed and set up correctly.
 You can download it from the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835).
+   - Install the iOS Simulator in Xcode

 2. **Install Git**
    If Git isn't already installed, running `git` from your terminal will often prompt to install it.